Find a Degree

 - BA - Logan Campus

-The BS in early childhood education, including the emphases, is available through USU’s Regional Campuses and Distance Education program.
+The BS in early childhood education, including the emphases, is available through USU’s Regional Campuses.

 Students who graduate in early childhood education are qualified to teach preschool and to be licensed to teach grades K-3.
 They can also work in the following areas: